 What do we do when we say we are performing?
 How do we work on that very thing we call to perform?
 Whatever this thing called performing may be, it and its work are undeniably idiosyncratic.
 Your performing is your own and I am the only one guilty of mine.
 We can’t help but work on it on our own but… can we do this work individually yet benefit from doing it together?
 In other words, can you do it yourself but without having to do it alone?

 Drawing from his experiences facilitating OPENLAB (a model for professional self-development and self-exploration for dancers) and from his interests in mindful engagement in physical action, Antonio’s classes will encourage participants to take responsibility and ownership whilst working on their own dancing and performing.
-On this occasion the classes will be inspired by Klein Technique™ principles after having started a certification in this technique with Susan Klein.
-Please, note that these won’t be Klein Technique™ classes.
+Antonio will use the concepts of open-form and closed-form and facilitate a class that oscillates between both extremes.